Summer is fast approaching and many food and drink businesses are gearing up for a very busy period of trade as vendors at summer festivals.

-Supplying refrigeration and catering equipment to events worldwide, Lowe garnered an understanding of how the events market operates through on-the-ground experience.
-Through unmatched logistical dexterity, Lowe’s events team have set up thousands of food and drink stalls ready to serve revelers, music aficionados and foodies the world over.
+Supplying refrigeration and catering equipment to events worldwide, Lowe garnered an understanding of how the events market operates through a wealth of on-the-ground experience.
+Through unmatched logistical dexterity, Lowe’s events team have set up thousands of food and drink stalls ready to serve revellers, music aficionados and foodies the world over.

 Read more on what to expect when working with Lowe here.

-The team have picked up a thing or two along the way – here are their tips for business getting ready for their next summer event.
+The team have picked up a thing or two along the way – here are their tips for businesses getting ready for their next summer event.

 “Shabby chic” is no excuse for a sub-standard stall, so if you’re treading the fine line between chic and genuinely shabby, it may be time to revamp your aesthetic.

 Festivals are menageries of the weird, wonderful and fun and if you aren’t participating in your own way, then you simply won’t stand out.
 Those valuable customers may just flock to the neighboring stall for lunch instead.

 Think of engaging ways you can attract customers to your stall – food samples, music, cardboard cut-outs for photos, competitions, flags – it’s hard to go too wacky at a festival, so some crazy ideas may just make the difference.